Best Social Media Analytics Tools 2026 Guide

 Best for Social Listening: Brandwatch

 If monitoring brand mentions, sentiment, and conversations is your priority, Brandwatch excels.
-Deep listening capabilities, competitive intelligence, and trend detection for PR and brand management teams.
+Keyword and competitor-mention tracking across millions of online sources, plus trend detection, for PR and brand management teams.

 Best Free Option: Native Analytics